 A multi-modal, comprehensive baseline test has many tests, which has shown to have better reliability and utility.

-This is why Complete Concussion Management has developed the most comprehensive series of tests, which includes concussion and medical history, symptom score, orientation, auditory memory, concentration, visual tracking and processing speed, balance, postural sway, reaction time, delayed recall, neurocognitive testing and more.
+This is why Complete Concussion Management has built our baseline test battery around a comprehensive series of tests, which includes concussion and medical history, symptom score, orientation, auditory memory, concentration, visual tracking and processing speed, balance, postural sway, reaction time, delayed recall, neurocognitive testing and more.
+A similar protocol is endorsed in the new National Concussion Guidelines for Athletes released by the Canadian Olympic and Paralympic Committee.

 Interested in learning more or want to book a comprehensive baseline test?
 Contact a Complete Concussion Management clinic near you.